Zauler/Zauler/README.md

 ### Hi there, I'm [Jose Luis Martinez Soriano](https://github.com/Zauler) 👋

+I completed my bachelor's degree in Chemical Engineering and then my master's degree in Chemical Engineering at the University of Alicante.
+This academic background provided me with a strong foundation in process design, simulation, and optimization of chemical systems.

-I completed my master's degree in Machine Learning and data science from [Escuela internacional de Posgrados](https://eiposgrados.com).
+I also completed my master's degree in Machine Learning and Data Science from [Escuela Internacional de Posgrados](https://eiposgrados.com).
 Apart from that, I am working as a data scientist and while I am training in different areas of machine learning.

 **Related courses**
 - Big Data and Spark: data engineering with Python and PySpark
 - Artificial intelligence applied to business and companies
 - Deep Learning for neural networks in Python
 - Master in Natural Language Processing in Python.
+- Python for Computer Vision with OpenCV and Deep Learning
+- LangChain with Python Bootcamp

 **My Interest**: